 You can also set some guidelines if you or your ex comes to your child instead.
 Where will you stay?
 How often will this happen?
 Confronting questions like this in your plan can prevent arguments and confusion.

 Being apart physically can be devastating for both a parent and a child, but today, we have many ways that you can stay in touch.
-Emails, video chats and phone calls are just a tap away, which makes it easy and inexpensive for a nonresident parent and child to connect frequently.
+Emails, video chats, and phone calls are just a tap away, which makes it easy and inexpensive for a nonresident parent and child to connect frequently.

 Because of how important this communication can be, you will want to establish the rules for unmonitored communication between the child and the person without regular parenting time.
-Talk about and include into your Parenting Plan:
+Talk about and include in your Parenting Plan:

 - Scheduling phone and video calls